CurveDocs/curve-docs/docs/LLAMMA/amm.md

 ## **Price Oracle Stuff**
 ### `get_base_price`
 !!! description "`AMM.get_base_price() -> uint256:`"

     Function to get the base price of the AMM which corresponds to band 0.
-The base price grows with time to account for the interest rate, thats why `BASE_PRICE` (= the 'real' base price aka the base price when deploying the contract(set with __init__ function)) is multiplied with `_rate_mul` to account for the interest rate.
+The base price grows with time to account for the interest rate:  `BASE_PRICE` (=the 'real' base price when the contract was deployed) is multiplied by `_rate_mul` to account for the interest rate.

     Returns: base price (`uint256`) .